-Fig. 6.7 shows the spectra of As(V) adsorbed onto nZVI/GAC at various pH values.
+Figure 6.5 shows the spectra of As(V) adsorbed onto nZVI/GAC at various pH values.
 The peak positions of the adsorbed samples were significantly different from those of the dissolved As species, which is attributable to symmetry reduction arising from the oxyanion adsorption.
 If the symmetry reduction were caused by protonation, as would be the case for outer-sphere adsorption, the peak positions would be similar as the corresponding dissolved As species.
 Therefore the band shift observed in this study indicated the formation of inner-sphere complexes.
-Due to the similarities of phosphate and arsenate sorption properties, the band assignments of adsorbed As(V) spectra are comparable to those of $(MO)2PO_2$ surface complexes having C{2v} symmetry (Tejedor-Tejedor & Anderson, 1990; Gong, W., 2001; Guan et al., 2005; Pena et al., 2006).
-Because metal ions are not as strongly coordinated to oxygen as protons (Myneni et al., 1998; Tejedor-Tejedor & Anderson, 1990; Gong, W., 2001; Guan et al., 2005), the O atom binding with Fe has an empty orbit that partially participates in electron delocalization and in turn the strength of the As-O bond is reduced.
-Therefore, the As-O bond in $(FeO)2AsO_2$ would be weaker than that in $(HO)2AsO_2$ and the As-O bond in (FeO)AsO3- would be weaker than that in (HO)AsO32-.
+Due to the similarities of phosphate and arsenate sorption properties, the band assignments of adsorbed As(V) spectra are comparable to those of $(MO)2PO_2$ surface complexes having C{2v} symmetry (Tejedor-Tejedor & Anderson, 1990; Gong, W., 2001; Guan et al., 2008; Pena et al., 2006).
+Because metal ions are not as strongly coordinated to oxygen as protons (Myneni et al., 1998a; Tejedor-Tejedor & Anderson, 1990; Gong, W., 2001; Guan et al., 2008), the O atom binding with Fe has an empty orbit that participates in electron delocalization and in turn the strength of the As-O bond is reduced.
+Therefore, the As-O bond in (FeO)2AsO2 would be weaker than that in (HO)2AsO2- and the As-O bond in (FeO)AsO3- would be weaker than that in (HO)AsO32-.
 Consequently, redshifts in the IR stretch frequencies would be predicted as a result of arsenate complexation to the corrosion products of nZVI on the surface of nZVI/GAC.
 The spectra of arsenate adsorbed on nZVI/GAC exhibited two bands at 886-893 and 833-836 cm-1.
-However, the band at 886-893 cm-1 was only observed in the spectra at pH 7 when HAsO42- began to appear in aqueous solution.
-The peak at 833-836 cm-1, red-shifted relative to v{as} (As-O) in HAsO42- is assigned to v(As-O) in the monodentate complex (FeO)AsO3-.
+However, the band at 886-893 cm-1 was only observed in the spectra at pH 7 when $HAsO_4^{2-}$ began to appear in aqueous solution.
+The peak at 833-836 cm-1, red-shifted relative to $v{as}(As-O)$ in HAsO42- is assigned to v(As-O) in the monodentate complex (FeO)AsO3-.
 The higher frequency band at 886-893 cm-1 is assigned to v(As-O) in (FeO)2AsO2 complexes (bidentate complexes) as the frequency of this band is lower than v(As-O) in (HO)2AsO2- and higher than that in HAsO42-.

-Figure 6.7.
-FTIR spectra of adsorbed As(V) species at pH 5 and 7. nZVI/GAC dose =10 g/L, As(V) = 100 mg/L
+Figure 6.5.
+FTIR spectra of adsorbed As(V) species at pH 5 and 7. nZVI/GAC dose =10 g/L, As(V) = 100 mg/L parameter for surface diffusion calculations and modeling.
+Also it is required to determine the volume of the reactors in column operation.